crisweber2600/ideal-computing-machine/README.md

 25. `ScenarioDependencies` registers mocks for pipeline BDD tests.
 26. A new feature checks that only mismatched entries reach the CSV export.
 27. Moq supplies scanner stubs so tests remain fast and isolated.

 28. Run `dotnet test --collect:"XPlat Code Coverage"` to verify coverage above 80%.
+29. Configure OAuth credentials for Microsoft and Google before running scanners.
+30. The CLI now supports environment variables for secret management.

+## OAuth Configuration

+### Microsoft Graph
+1. Register an application in Azure Active Directory and grant `Files.Read.All` and `Sites.Read.All` API permissions.
+2. Create a client secret and set `AZURE_CLIENT_ID`, `AZURE_TENANT_ID` and `AZURE_CLIENT_SECRET` environment variables.
+3. The sample uses `DefaultAzureCredential` so tokens are acquired automatically when these variables are present or you are logged in with `Azure CLI`.

+### Google Drive
+1. Create a Google Cloud project and enable the Drive API.
+2. Generate a service account key or OAuth client credentials and download the JSON file.
+3. Provide the file path via `--google-auth` or set the `GOOGLE_AUTH` environment variable so the scanners can authenticate.

 ### Graph Scanning Example
 ```csharp